Leo-Cata/Network-Agency/README.md

 - React
   - `useState` Used for state management of various changing variables.
   - `useEffect` Used to get the width of the browser and perform conditional rendering based on it.
-  - General use of conditional rendering, mapping
+  - General use of conditional rendering.
 - TypeScript
 - TailwindCSS
 - Framer Motion